reyronald/awesome-toolkits/README.md

 # Awesome Toolkits [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> A curated list of open source, high-quality, popular and well maintained toolkits
+> A curated list of open source, high-quality, popular and well maintained "zero-configuration" (#0CJS) toolkits

 A "toolkit" is a set of tools in any form that allows you to create applications with no build configuration.
-Also known as "[zero-configuration tools](https://github.com/topics/zero-configuration)".
+Also known as "[zero-configuration tools](https://github.com/topics/zero-configuration)" (#0CJS).

 ## Contents